-The Chemical Footprint Project is a new initiative for measuring corporate progress to safer chemicals.
-It provides a metric for benchmarking companies as they select safer alternatives and reduce their use of chemicals of high concern.
+The Chemical Footprint Project provides a metric for benchmarking companies as they reduce their use of chemicals of high concern and select safer alternatives.

 The Chemical Footprint Project gives companies across all industries tools to evaluate their progress in reducing Chemicals of High Concern and proactively identify opportunities for further action,

 CFP greatly simplifies the complex issue of chemicals management.
 We now have a tool that is available for plugging into purchasing decisions.